ChicoState/ux-personal-portfolio-rileyspas21/UX-Journal.md

 The sliding bars on the right of the screenshot above, create an effect on the video in real time, which is a great example of **visibility of system status**.
 This is widely considered good practice in the scope of usability and, in this case, ensures that the user will always have instant feedback from the software.

 Above is a screenshot of a video I took on lake almanor.
 I wanted to make this footage look like it was taken at sunset when really it was around 3pm.
-The first problem is they are not there by default, and the last time I used the software was  years ago so it looks a little different.
+The first problem is that the color sliders are visible by default, and the software was updated since last I used it.
 Here is what it looked like when I opened it:

 ![Image1](assets/Image3.png)

-In my past experiences I had used a color window, so thankfully I knew where to start, and thankfully my **mental model** was true to the **conceptual model**, adn I was able to access the sliders that I had remebered using.
+In my past experiences I had used a color window, so thankfully I knew where to start, the winows tab at the top.
+Thankfully my **mental model** was true to the **conceptual model** of the software, and I was able to access the sliders that I had remembered using.

 ![Image1](assets/Image4.png)